Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 1969: Met Barbara Outland

 In 1969, Arnold Schwarzenegger met Barbara Outland, an English teacher, with whom he lived until 1974.
+Their first date was watching the first Apollo Moon landing on television.

 May 20, 1971: Death of Meinhard Schwarzenegger

-1971: San Fernando Earthquake
+1971: San Fernando earthquake leads to increased demand

 December 13, 1972: Death of Gustav Schwarzenegger

 On December 13, 1972, Arnold Schwarzenegger's father, Gustav, died of a stroke.
+There are conflicting accounts regarding Arnold's absence from the funeral.

-1973: Design of Gold's Gym logo
+1973: Gold's Gym Logo Designed

-From 1970 to 1974, Ric Drasin, one of Arnold Schwarzenegger's weight training partners and a professional wrestler, designed the original Gold's Gym logo in 1973.
+In 1973, Ric Drasin, one of Schwarzenegger's weight training partners, designed the original Gold's Gym logo.

-1974: Ended relationship with Barbara Outland
+1974: Ended Relationship with Barbara Outland

-In 1975, Arnold Schwarzenegger won the Mr. Olympia title for the sixth consecutive time, beating Franco Columbu, after which he announced his retirement from professional bodybuilding.
+In 1975, Arnold Schwarzenegger won the Mr. Olympia title for the sixth consecutive time, beating Franco Columbu.
+After the 1975 competition, he announced his retirement from professional bodybuilding.

-July 1977: Met Sue Moray
+July 1977: Met Sue Moray on Venice Beach

 August 1977: Met Maria Shriver

-1977: Publication of "Arnold: The Education of a Bodybuilder" and appearance in "Pumping Iron"
+1977: Publication of 'Arnold: The Education of a Bodybuilder' and Appearance in 'Pumping Iron'

 In 1977, Arnold Schwarzenegger published his autobiography, "Arnold: The Education of a Bodybuilder", and appeared in the bodybuilding documentary "Pumping Iron", which helped launch his film career.

-1979: Enrolled in University of Wisconsin–Superior
+1979: Enrolled at the University of Wisconsin–Superior

-September 17, 1983: Naturalized U.S. Citizen
+September 17, 1983: Schwarzenegger becomes a naturalized U.S. citizen

-1983: Became a U.S. Citizen
+1983: Became a Citizen

 In 1983, Arnold Schwarzenegger became a citizen of the United States.

-1983: Received United States citizenship
+1983: United States Citizenship

-1985: Starring in "Commando"
+1985: Starring in 'Commando'

 Loading Video...